-Lecturer and Director of American Studies Diploma Program
+Lecturer and Director of the Interdisciplinary Studies Diploma Program

 Contact & Office Hours

 Wright Hall 129

 B.A., University of Oregon